MfrMesa/Peonias-Jazmines-Pasteleria/README.md

 Regarding data management, I chose to simulate a database using array mocks.
 This allowed me to develop and test the application without relying on a complete database infrastructure.

 In summary, the project was a comprehensive effort spanning from initial planning to final implementation, using a combination of user-centered design and agile software development to achieve outstanding results.

+# Tech Stack:
+  CSS </br>
+  REACT </br>
+  FIGMA </br>

+# How to initiate the project:

+1) Download the Files:
+   Download the game source code from the GitHub repository or clone it using Git.

+2) Install Dependencies:
+   Once downloaded, navigate to the project directory in your terminal and install all dependencies using the command npm install.

+3) Start the Development Server:
+   After installing dependencies, start the development server by running npm run dev in the terminal.

+4) Open in Browser:
+   Once the development server is running, open your web browser and navigate to localhost:5177 to view the project.